-Around 2004, Specs discovered that, while people don’t necessarily like to be advertised to, they don’t mind a cold bottled water that happens to have a logo on it.
-Specs-labeled water bottles soon found their way into the hands of thirsty charity race runners, walkers and golfers, responsible young prom-goes, Chamber patrons and just generally nice people everywhere.
+Around 2004, Specs discovered that, while people don’t necessarily like to be advertised to, they don’t mind cold bottled water that happens to have a logo on it.
+Specs-labeled water bottles soon found their way into the hands of thirsty charity race runners, walkers and golfers, responsible young prom-goers, Chamber patrons, and just generally nice people everywhere.
 From 2013-2016, Specs donated over 100,000 bottles of water into the community.

 Because kids like to see too, Smart Specs, an initiative to get involved in helping schools, quickly took root in the new culture.
 In the Circle District, a wildly popular program put free sunglasses or eyeglasses in the hands of 6th graders who exceeded their reading goals.
 Parents and teachers agreed; the kids were incentivized.

 “Kids that hated to read in the past wouldn’t put down their books – they wanted new glasses?” – An amazed teacher.
 The eyewear as prize-wear worked again in the Andover school system, and for the Derby 6th grade winners of a video production contest.
 Kids love Smart Specs and staff members love the excitement when the enterprising young student comes to pick out their new eyewear.
 In the past 3 years, Specs is proud to have donated nearly 400 pairs of eyewear to these programs.